bobleesj/github-pages-with-docker/_posts/2024-03-22-python-package.md

 ---
 layout: post
-title: How to distribute Python package with pip (Ft.
+title: How to distribute Python package via pip (Ft.
 Twine)
 categories: tutorial
 ---

-## Package Distribution Guide
+## Motivation

 This guide provides steps for packaging your Python code and installing it via `pip`.